guywgriffiths/handheldcards/README.md

-hand held cards
+Greeting cards web site builder
 =============

-The handheld app for the Cards management system
+A java app for building a cards management system web site

+ - fetches the master catalog from a remote site via HTTP
+ - fetches product images
+ - builds a local catalog in HTML
- - Manages site and catalog building and logs inventory levels
+ - logs inventory levels

+ code ???